Enismasic/Project2/README.md

 # Project2
-This is a shared repository
+This project is a redesign of the website for The International Society for Universal Dialogue at https://www.worldialogue.org

+Group members: Alexander Hu, Enis Masic and Darren Tan